NelsonIg/EMNIST--Classification/README.md

 2. char_recognition.ipynp: classifying characters from provided image.
 3. src/models: contains classifiers
 ## Installation
 If tkinter is not installed by default, then get it for your environment.
 Anaconda is recommended, since it has it by default.
+You will need Jupyter as well for training models, which comes with Anaconda too.
 Now type the following:
 `pip install -r requirements.txt`
 ## Example Output